AstroDravinec/Bachelor_Research_Project/README.md

 # Bachelor_Research_Project
-This repository contains all code used for data analysis of a physics bachelor final research project: "Real-Time Modeling of a PEMFC Using Equivalent Circuits"
+This repository contains all code used for data analysis of a physics bachelor final research project: "Real-Time Modeling of a PEMFC Using Equivalent Circuits".
 The project itself can be found here: https://typst.app/project/rYVoOuB1pKVHM4XgjhhVXE

 ## Raw data